-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Measure M Strong Communities Fund (the "Fund") of the City of Stockton, California (the "City"), which comprise the balance sheet as of June 30, 2020 and the related statement of revenues, expenditures, and changes in fund balance for the year then ended, and the related notes to the fund financial statements and have issued our report thereon dated December 8, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Measure M Strong Communities Fund (the "Fund") of the City of Stockton, California (the "City"), which comprise the balance sheet as of June 30, 2023 and the related statement of revenues, expenditures, and changes in fund balance for the year then ended, and the related notes to the fund financial statements and have issued our report thereon dated March 13, 2024.

-Internal Control over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the City's internal control over the Fund's financial reporting ("internal control") to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City's internal control.
+In planning and performing our audit of the financial statements, we considered the City's internal control over the Fund's financial reporting ("internal control") as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the City's internal control.